This section describes several methods for implementing call transfer across VoIP networks:

 Both of these H.323 call transfer methods result in an optimal direct call path between the transferee and the transfer-to party after the call transfer is committed.

 The third alternative is to hairpin route the VoIP call transfer.
 In this case, the original transferee-to-transferor VoIP call leg is kept, and a second transferor to transfer-to VoIP call leg is created for the consultation call phase of the transfer.
+When the transfer is committed, the original and consultation call legs are simply bridged together at the Cisco Unified CME router.
+This method has the advantage that it has no end-to-end dependency on the capabilities of the transferee or transfer-to VoIP endpoint.

 To enable hairpin routing of VoIP calls that cannot be transferred (or forwarded) using H.450, use the allow-connections command.
 The following example shows a call transfer configuration using this command.